-Decorative lights used to add an extra edge to the look of the space or unique features in the space.
+Decorative lights are used to add an extra edge to the space’s look or unique features.

-Outdoor lights illuminate outdoor living areas, walkways, architectural features and provide a security element.
+Outdoor lights illuminate outdoor living areas, walkways, and architectural features and provide a security element.

 Downlights are fitted to the ceiling and illuminate downwards.
 Standard ceiling rose, flush and recessed lights are common downlights.
 Downlights are common in most homes.

-Adjustable spotlights are good examples of directional lights which are pointed a specific way to light a certain area or feature.
+Adjustable spotlights are good examples of directional lights pointed in a specific way to light a certain area or feature.

-Pendants – Pendant lights are suspended via a cable and sometimes also a chain (for the heavier designs) Standard Pendant lights have a single bulb while others may have two or more bulbs.
+Pendants – Pendant lights are suspended via a cable and sometimes a chain (for heavier designs).
+Standard Pendant lights have a single bulb, while others may have two or more bulbs.

 Chandeliers – Chandeliers are perfect for high ceilings as they hang considerably low.
 They are usually highly decorative featuring multiple bulbs.
-Many designs of Chandelier are available from minimal to highly extravagant.
+Many designs of Chandeliers are available, from minimal to highly extravagant.

 Semi-flush – Semi-flush lights hang a few inches from the ceiling and are ideal for homes with mid-height ceilings.

-Track – A number of adjustable lights sit inside a track.
+Track – Several adjustable lights sit inside a track.
 The lights can be moved and pointed in various directions, allowing you to light several areas from a single light fitting.

 Recessed – Recessed lights sit inside the ceiling, the best light for homes with the lowest ceilings or when you want multiple spots pointing downwards.
 Some are adjustable and can be used to highlight wall features.